ahmeterdem1/SSL-Messager/README.md

 at the same time in a chain.
 The solution for this is a gui.
 Prompt should be a permanent label on the screen.
 Message box should be the only dynamic place.

-#### Commands
+#### Commands (solved)

-Commands get broken sometimes.
+~~Commands get broken sometimes.
 This is not about the error message.
 They just break down and never produce a result.
-Unknown reason, may be due to some malformed query.
+Unknown reason, may be due to some malformed query.~~

+The reason for this problem is the same as below "Users" section.
+It is now solved.

-#### Users
+#### Users (solved)

-Whole users get broken sometimes.
+~~Whole users get broken sometimes.
 Their messages start to not show up, their commands break down, etc. This was observed after a disturbance in the database.
 After a user breaks down, other users sending messages to that user get affected too because of the RELAY query.
 This results in an error message in the servers terminal, but surprisingly server continues to